ByMaxAnjos/CO2-traffic-emissions/README.md

 ### Roads categories

 The next step is to divide all road segments into two categories: those with traffic count points, which we have labeled as "sampled", and those without, which we have labeled as "non-sampled".
-This task utilizes the previously obtained *iNetroad* and *GIS_road* object.
+This task utilizes the previously obtained *iNetroad* or *GIS_road* object.

 ```{r}
 road_sampled <- st_join(stations, GIS_road, join = st_is_within_distance, dist = 20, left = FALSE) %>%